gamedig/node-gamedig/README.md

 ### Firewalls block incoming UDP
 *(replit / docker / some VPS providers)*

 Most game query protocols require a UDP request and response.
-This means that in some environments, gamedig may not be able to receive the reponse required due to environmental restrictions.
+This means that in some environments, gamedig may not be able to receive the response required due to environmental restrictions.

 Some examples include:
 * Docker containers